 Employing an available sensor-selection scheme: We can also utilize any of the various sensor-selection techniques as published in related work e.g., MidFusion [1], MiLAN [4] etc. Results from these techniques can be used to initialize macro-learners with expected price for individual sensor nodes.

 After initialization, micro-learners and macro-learners have knowledge base to start decision making and the system is then considered to be in Normal operating phase.
 During normal phase, micro-learner tries to maximize its private utility function by using Q-learning based algorithm as given in Fig. 2.
 Micro-learner uses either exploration or exploitation for task selection at each time step τ based on exploration factor and uses hamming distance between two states as a criterion to distinguish separate states allowing reducing state space of the sensor node [10].
 Micro-learner gets an immediate reward after task execution at each time-step which it uses to update its Q-learning value function as well as to update a running sum of reward on the data-packet that it acted on.
 As the reward obtained is a function of application’s optimization goal (e.g. minimizing energy usage), this running sum of reward on data-packets will be a measure of how well each data-stream is performing towards application’s goal.
-A tuple consisting of chosen task id and data-packet id at time step τ is recorded with macro-learner so that macro-learner can provide future feedback on this task execution.
+A tuple consisting of chosen task ID and data-packet ID at time step τ is recorded with macro-learner so that macro-learner can provide future feedback on this task execution.

 Fig. 2: Algorithm used by each micro-learner